Is your business ready for life post Job Keeper?

 - Deferred liabilities: Can you meet scheduled deferred payments like rent and bank facilities?

-- Tax obligations and Superannuation Guarantee: Will you have enough cash to pay tax and your next superannuation payments when they fall due?
+- Tax obligations and Superannuation Guarantee: Will you have enough cash to make your next payments ?
 Have you tried to negotiate a repayment arrangement?

 - Cut back on unnecessary costs